-- The following features may be located entirely within required landscaping areas, provided the screening function of the landscaping is maintained:
+- 1. The following features may be located entirely within required landscaping areas, provided the screening function of the landscaping is maintained:

-- Landscaping features such as, ornamental pools, planting boxes, sculpture, arbors, trellises, and a. birdbaths;
+- Landscaping features such as, ornamental pools, planting boxes, sculpture, arbors, trellises, and birdbaths:

 - b.
 Pet shelters:

-- Ornamental entry columns, gates, fences, walls, and retaining walls; C.
+- c.
+Ornamental entry columns, gates, fences, walls, and retaining walls;

 - d.
 Flagpoles of 30 feet in height or less;

-- Lamp and address posts; e.
+- e.
+Lamp and address posts;

 - f.
 Utility cabinets of four feet in height or less;

-- Mailboxes; and g.
+- g.
+Mailboxes; and

-- Signage.
+- n.
+Signage.

 - 2. The following features may cross a required landscaping area in a manner that minimizes the impact to the required landscaping:

-- Driveways, sidewalks, or pedestrian accessways; a.
+- Driveways, sidewalks, or pedestrian accessways;

 - b.
 Utilities: and

-- Stormwater management facilities. c.
+- c.
+Stormwater management facilities.